 It’s important mothers are prepared.
 Not paranoid that tragedies are right around the corner every day, but prepared for what may come.
-This is another installment in my In Case of Emergency Series, today focusing on what to have on hand and what to do when the power goes out.
+Here are some things to do when the power goes out.

 A few weeks ago a big storm came here in Florida.